lambotpm/pvpguide/Guide.md

 You can place your *Power Word: Barrier* over an enemy Rogue's Smoke Bomb; friendlies inside will still receive the benefit.

 Enemy Priests have loads of Purgable buffs!
-Be on the look out for Holy Ward, Apotheosis, Power Infusion, and big Clarity of Wills.
+Be on the look out for Holy Ward, Divinity, Power Infusion, and big Clarity of Wills.

 If an enemy Priest Mind Controls one of your teammates, you can Purge the effect off of him.